imperialnolini/photoplate/README.md

 #> + vroom                   1.6.5      [dl] (1.31 MB)
 #> + withr                   3.0.0      [dl] (245.68 kB)
 #> ℹ Getting 25 pkgs (14.57 MB) and 1 pkg with unknown size, 2 (15.62 MB) cached
-#> ✔ Cached copy of photoplate 0.0.0.9000 (source) is the latest build
 #> ✔ Cached copy of R6 2.5.1 (i386+x86_64-w64-mingw32) is the latest build
 #> ✔ Cached copy of bit64 4.0.5 (x86_64-w64-mingw32) is the latest build
 #> ✔ Cached copy of bit 4.0.5 (x86_64-w64-mingw32) is the latest build